angrybacon/doomsday-wiki/markdown/articles/2022/10/16/cabal-pitual.md

 that did well with the Esper lists not placing quite so highly.
-It might be that the loss to speed and the greater focus towards a longer or fairer gameplan was not as favoured in this metagame however the Grixis Tempo list getting to the top 8 could disuade this argument.
-Perhaps the Esper lists lacking both Expressive Iterarion as guranteed card advantage and Red Blast effects to combat a lot of what the meta is doing was the primary downfall.
+It might be that the loss to speed and the greater focus towards a longer or fairer gameplan was not as favoured in this metagame however the Grixis Tempo list getting to the top 8 could dissuade this argument.
+Perhaps the Esper lists lacking both Expressive Iterarion as guaranteed card advantage and Red Blast effects to combat a lot of what the meta is doing was the primary downfall.

 What's really cool to see is that none of the lists played are the same.
 Every single one has a number of flex slots or sideboard configuration choices unique